roseengineering/bdbstore/README.md

 argument is the found value (or array of values if the 'multiple' option is set) for the key.
 The third argument is the key.
 The function returns undefined.

-    db.del(key, [options], callback)

-The method calls DB->del() to delete key-values from the database.
-Multiple deletes in a single call are unsupported at the moment.
-The callback is called with a null or an error object returned from the call as the first argument.
-The second argument is undefined.
-The third argument is the key passed.
-This method returns undefined.

     db.put(key, value, [options], callback)